TristanFauvel/Gridcells/Gridcells_model/Readme.md

 is a time delay between synaptic activation and activity rise of the neuron, as well as an activity decay after sustained activation.
 The model also include intra-mEC competition through activity mean and variance control.
 The values of the gain and the threshold in the neurons' transfer function are indeed updated at each time step to ensure that the activity mean and its sparseness stay constant.

+## License
+This software is distributed under the MIT License.
+Please refer to the file LICENCE.txt included for details.